 - Nevis has an excellent reputation for its asset protection and trust laws worldwide.

-- Complexity can drive up costs by requiring assets to be located in various countries, necessitating the creation of trusts across additional jurisdictions, using protectors, or adding customized trust terms.
+- Complexity can drive up costs by requiring assets to be located in multiple countries, necessitating the creation of trusts in additional jurisdictions, the use of protectors, or the addition of customized trust terms.

 - The most common uses for a Nevis Trust are asset protection, estate planning, succession planning, wealth preservation, and international asset management.